 The transportation needs of each student are assessed on an individual basis.
 The first consideration is transportation on the standard school bus.
-In some cases, a smaller, specialized bus may be required to ensure student safety and to allow for the transporting of wheelchairs.
+In some cases a smaller, specialized bus may be required to ensure student safety and to allow for the transporting of wheelchairs.
 In some cases, individual student transportation may need to be considered.
-This decision is based upon the physical, safety, and behavioural needs of the student through consultation between the school principal and the system principal of special education and will be monitored on a regular basis.
+This may be provided in the form of a taxi.
+This decision is based upon the physical, safety, and behavioural needs of the student through consultation between the school Principal and the System Principal of Special Education and will be monitored on a regular basis.